pub-calculator-io/cube-root-calculator/readme.md

-# Cube Root Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Cube Root Calculator Widget for WordPress

 Cube root calculator finds the principal (real) cube root of positive and negative numbers and the imaginary cube roots of the given number.